shuque/resolve/DNSSEC.md

 ERROR: DS did not match DNSKEY for dnssec-failed.org.
 ```

-Querying a record with a invalid signature:
+Querying a record with an invalid signature.
+Here we retry other
+available authoritative servers looking for a valid signature, and
+give up in the end with an error.

 ```
 $ resolve.py -vz bogus.d2a15n3.rootcanary.net.
 A